cuplv/ravencheck/README.md

 solver available.
 You should be able to run `cvc5 --version` in your dev environment.

-Then, you can add `ravencheck` as a dependency in your Cargo.toml file, in three different ways:
+Then, add `ravencheck` as a dependency in your Cargo.toml file, using one of these three methods:

 ### Depend on crates.io package (v0.4.1)